Have you ever felt guilty for not enjoying God’s Word?

 If this sounds like you, you’re in the right place.
 I pretty much felt this way my whole life.

 It’s hard to remember my life, pre-Jesus.
 I was six or seven when my mom led me to the Lord over bedtime prayers.
-As I grew up, I learned a lot about the Bible and what I needed to do to grow.
+As I grew, I learned a lot about the Bible and what I needed to do to grow.

-And daily Bible reading and study…umm not so fast on that checkmark, missy.
+Daily Bible reading and study…um not so fast on that checkmark.

 A quiet time flunkie